Emergency Medicine Residency

 We are also fortunate to have a faculty group rich in academic interests and scholarly pursuits.
 A review of their bios will show you how involved they are in the education of our LUMC residents & Stritch medical students, as well as our faculty colleagues, and how many awards they have won in the process.
 Despite not having an EM Residency until now, EM has been the 2nd most popular specialty choice for our Stritch students for several years now.
 Our faculty are already developed as teachers and mentors.
 They are ready to deliver the required education, both on and off shift, that you need to succeed.
 We are also ready to hone your skills as teachers – something that is central to the vision of this residency.
 Teaching each other, teaching our faculty, our nurses, and our medical students is a required part of this residency.
 We will help you develop the bedside and podium skills to be truly excellent educators.

-I have been asked several times since accepting the job as PD, “What type of resident are you looking to recruit?”, “What type are you hoping to graduate?”.
+An important question for any Program Director is: “What type of resident are you looking to recruit?”, “What type are you hoping to graduate?”.
 The answers to these are inherently connected.
-The type of resident that will flourish in a new program is one with strong leadership traits, a pioneering spirit, and a strong work ethic.
-These are the characteristics we are looking for in our residents.
+The type of resident that will flourish in this program is one with strong leadership traits, a pioneering spirit, and a strong work ethic.
+These are the characteristics we are looking for in our future residents.

 You will be the physician that takes the name of our department and showcases its capabilities to the many services and units in our hospital.
 You will take our name and lead patient care efforts both in and out of the hospital.
 Our hope is that you take it after residency and continue to push the field of Emergency Medicine forward.
 This is our vision.
 Consider your own.
 If you want to be a part of the history of a program, I hope our paths cross soon.